ABOUT US

 BILL FLEMING

-Co-founder & co-producer
+Co-founder & producer

 Bill Fleming is an accomplished pedal steel guitar player, activist, and community focalizer.
 He and his partner, Jacquelyn, built an off-the-grid house and founded the Heartwood community on a land trust they steward in the mountains of north Georgia.
 Bill’s conviction that off-grid living is a community endeavor to rebalance the planet/people relationship rather than preparing to survive a global meltdown led him to establish GET OFF THE GRID FEST, along with Ed Witkin, in 2015.
 “The festival is my connection to the world at large,” says Bill.
 “I’m called to help create space for folks to live into their possibilities.”